The APOSTLE project: Local Group kinematic mass constraints and simulation candidate selection: The mass of the Local Group

-Very few pairs satisfy all three constraints simultaneously.
+A further feature highlighted by Fig.~\ref{FigMassHist} is that very few pairs satisfy all three constraints simultaneously.
 For the case of medium isolation (second panel from the top in Fig.~\ref{FigMassHist}) only $14$ pairs satisfy the three criteria simultaneously in the $(137$ Mpc$)^3$ volume of the MS-II simulation.
 The bottom panel of Fig.~\ref{FigMassHist} shows the mass distribution of pairs that satisfy all three criteria in the case of ``medium isolation'', the closest to our observed LG configuration (empty red histogram).
 The mass distribution of pairs that satisfy the three criteria simultaneously peaks at $\sim 2\times 10^{12}\Msun$, a value significantly lower than the mass suggested by the timing argument.
 The distribution is quite broad, with an rms of $0.4$ dex and a full range of values that stretches more than a decade; from $2.3\times 10^{11}\Msun$ to $6.1\times 10^{12}\Msun$ in the case of medium isolation.

 This finding is one of the main reasons guiding our choice of mass for the halo pairs that we select for resimulation in the { APOSTLE} project; their distribution is shown by the solid black histogram in the bottom panel of Fig.~\ref{FigMassHist}.
 We describe the selection procedure of these $12$ pairs in detail next.